LUCKYONE-DEV/Netflix-PIN-BruteForce/README.md

  A program that cracks the account PIN of a Netflix profile.

-Ein Programm, was in C# mit dem .NET 5 Framework geschrieben wurde.
+A program written in C# with the .NET 5 framework.

-Ihr könnt es einfach in VS öffnen.
+You can easily open it in VS.

 Optionally, an exe file is included, which you can execute immediately.